Jaber Al-Ahmad International Stadium

 The stadium was named after late Amir of Kuwait Shaikh Jaber Al-Ahmad Al-Sabah.
-Kuwait celebrated their winning of Arabian Gulf Cup 20 in that stadium.
+Kuwait celebrated their winning of the 20th Arabian Gulf Cup in that stadium.

 History

 First match

-Was an International Friendly between Kuwait National Team and Bahrain National Team ended 3-1 win to Bahrain.
+Was an International Friendly between Kuwait National Team and Bahrain National Team ended 2-1 win to Bahrain.

 Second match

-AFC Cup 2010

-The first ever official match held in the stadium was the 2010 AFC Cup Final between Qadsia SC and Al-Ittihad SC the match ended with a total of 59,783 total attendance and a scored of 1–1.
-The final score was 5–3 on penalties for the Syrian Team.

 Renovations

 In 2010 after the 2010 AFC Cup Final problems started to occur to the stadium which led to closing the stadium in 2011.
 Renovations started in 2014 and ended in 2015.

 Re-opening

-The Re-Opening was announced on 28 November 2015 for the 2015 Kuwait Champions Challenge where late Sabah Al-Ahmad Al-Jaber Al-Sabah came to the opening.
+The re-opening was announced on 28 November 2015 for the 2015 Kuwait Champions Challenge, where late Sabah Al-Ahmad Al-Jaber Al-Sabah came to the opening.

 The match was between Kuwait XI and World Stars XI.
 The Kuwait XI won with a 4–2 score.